bglezseoane/ieeetransn-es/README.md

 IEEEtransSN Spanish customization
 =================================

-**Warning: Personally, for new projects I would recommend using BibTeX and [BabelBib](https://github.com/TeX-Live/babelbib) and leaving aside the approach offered by this file.
+**Warning: personally, for new projects I would recommend using BibTeX and [BabelBib](https://github.com/TeX-Live/babelbib) and leaving aside the approach offered by this file.
 I fixed this configuration to be able to work on a project template that uses Polyglossia and had a large number of options configured, so migrating all the configuration would have involved a much greater effort than adjusting this file.**

 This repository contains a file which adapts the Michael Shell's [IEEEtransSN](https://www.ctan.org/pkg/ieeetran) BibTeX bibliographic style to the Spanish orthography.